Why choose Nebraska for your graduate studies?

 The department faculty work to provide the support necessary for our students to successfully navigate graduate school.
 The 2010 study of Ph.D. programs conducted by the National Research Council ranked the Nebraska Sociology program in the top 5% of Sociology programs for graduate student support and outcomes.

-Since 2013, we have graduated 28 Ph.D. students.
-Many of these students have gone on to take tenure-line faculty positions ranging from research intensive universities to small liberal arts colleges.
+Many of our PhD students have gone on to take tenure-line faculty positions ranging from research intensive universities to small liberal arts colleges.
 Recent Ph.D. graduate placements also include postdocs and employment in research positions outside of academia.

 We have received the Seal of Excellence from the Sociologists for Women in Society for showing a commitment to both the presence of women faculty and importance of gender/inequality scholarship.